agn453/HI-TECH-Z80-C/README.md

     always return an 8-bit result even though there are some functions which return 16-bit results.

+    Under CP/M 3 the calling of the BIOS SELMEM (function 27) is intercepted by the BDOS (to prevent you selecting a memory bank that could change the memory bank that you are executing from).
+Also, if you're using the Digital Research banked BDOS then when it invokes a direct BIOS call (BDOS function 50) it makes a call to the BIOS MOVE routine to copy the parameter block into common memory.
+This means you cannot cascade a bios() call to XMOVE (function 29) and MOVE (function 25) without corrupting memory.
+Simeon Cran's ZPM3 banked BDOS replacement does not have this restriction.

 bdos()

     All versions of CP/M 80 return from BDOS calls with BA = HL regardless of